texasbe2trill/ScenarioKit/README.md

 **Fix**: Review bundled Sigma rules in [Sources/ScenarioKit/Resources/Sigma/macos/sigma-macos-rules.yml](Sources/ScenarioKit/Resources/Sigma/macos/sigma-macos-rules.yml) and ensure your predicate captures the expected event types.

+## Acknowledgments

+**Sigma Detection Rules**

+This project includes detection rules sourced from the [SigmaHQ repository](https://github.com/SigmaHQ/sigma), which provides a generic and open signature format for SIEM systems.
+These rules have been adapted for macOS security event detection.

+We acknowledge and thank the Sigma project and its contributors for establishing this open standard that makes threat detection accessible and shareable across the security community.

 ## License

 See [LICENSE](LICENSE) for details.